Kunnathur, Kerala Assembly constituency

-Kunnathur is the only Scheduled Caste reserved legislative assembly constituency in Kollam district of Kerala, India.
-It is one among the 11 assembly constituencies in the district.
-As of the 2021 assembly elections, the current MLA is Kovoor Kunjumon of RSP(L).
+Kunnathur is the only legislative assembly constituency reserved for the Scheduled Castes in Kollam district of Kerala, India.
+It is one of the 11 assembly constituencies in the district.
+As of the 2021 Assembly elections, the current MLA is Kovoor Kunjumon of RSP(L).

 Structure

-As per the recent changes on assembly constituency delimitations, the Kunnathur assembly constituency consists of East Kallada, Munroe Island, Kunnathur, Mynagappally, Poruvazhy, Sasthamcotta, Sooranad North, Sooranad South, West Kallada, Pavithreswaram Panchayats in Kollam district.
+As per the recent changes on Assembly constituency delimitations, Kunnathur Assembly constituency consists of East Kallada, Munroe Island, Kunnathur, Mynagappally, Poruvazhy, Sasthamcotta, Sooranad North, Sooranad South, West Kallada and Pavithreswaram panchayats in Kollam district.

 Electoral history

-The Kunnathur constituency was a two-member constituency till 1965.
-It officially became an SC reserved constituency since Kerala State Assembly Election 1967.
+Kunnathur Assembly constituency was a two-member constituency until 1965.
+It officially became an constituency reserved for the Scheduled Castes in the 1967 Kerala State Assembly election.

 Travancore-Cochin Legislative Assembly Elections

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2016
+2016

-There were 2,08,541 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 2,08,541 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,94,463 registered voters in the constituency for the 2011 election.